kurko/blog/obsidian/essay/_posts/2025-10-03-five-days-on-the-kumano-kodo.md

 ￼<img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001184.JPG" class="mobile-zoom" loading="lazy" fetchpriority="low" />

-After a brutal initial ascend, we reach a flat section where we can accelerate and keep a better pace.
+After a brutal initial ascent, we reach a flat section where we can accelerate and keep a better pace.
 The watch displays 10:42am and 317m of elevation gain.
 After 3.44km, heartrate drops to 111bpm.

 <figure>
 <img src="/images/posts/2025-10-03-five-days-on-the-kumano-kodo/day1/L1001209.JPG" loading="lazy" />